Rave-Saber/AVR-APA102-library/README.md

       intensive?
 * LED powersaving - light only every Xth LED, or set a maximum current the LEDs can use & use that to scale LED duty cycles.
-* Allow combining multiple effects as a single pattern - e.g., half of the LEDs as a scroll effect and the other as a flash effect.
 * Color mixing/blending, building gradients between sequence of colors.
 * More effects!
     * scrolling effect that widens or fades the color bands instead of repeating them